Online Tactics: Fundraising

 - Carefully regulate your message frequency, which I discuss in some detail in the section on list management.

 - Don’t just ask for money.
 If the only messages your supporters receive from you are fundraising attempts, you’re likely to lose them pretty quickly.
-Make sure that you’re sending them things THEY want, whether it’s issue updates, pretty pictures of animals, or chances to pester their elected officials, and not just an endless string of requests for money (John Kerry, are you listening?)
+Make sure that you’re sending them things THEY want, whether it’s issue updates, pretty pictures of animals, or chances to pester their elected officials, and not just an endless string of requests for money

 - Whenever possible, tie a fundraising request to a specific action.
 Are you raising money to build schools in Africa?
 Talk about a particular community that would benefit and set a target.
-The DNC emails over the past year or so have been very good about tying donations to specific state-party-building activities, and I can attest to their effectiveness (i.e., I’ve thrown them a few bucks).
+The DNC emails over the past couple of years or so have been very good about tying donations to specific state-party-building activities, and I can attest to their effectiveness (i.e., I’ve thrown them a few bucks).

 - Plan for list exhaustion, and keep building your list.
-You’re constantly going to lose list members — no matter how good your issue, it’s going to happen.
+You’re constantly going to lose list members no matter how good your issue, it’s going to happen.
 Build your list through every method you can.

 Maximizing returns from your website